So I received an unmarked piece of mail the other day, and whenever that happens, I know it’s going to contain some kind of nonsense.

 The only potential value is added cash flow if you need your money for something else in the short term.
 And that’s not necessarily a bonus everyone wants or needs.

-There’s nothing inherently wrong with skipping mortgage payments, but you should know what you’re really “getting” by doing so.
-And it ain’t that special.
+In summary, there’s nothing inherently wrong with skipping mortgage payments, but you should know what you’re really “getting” by doing so.

 Read more: Creative ways to pay off your mortgage early.